dwi13L/book_my_room/CodeLogic.md

    - JDBC url - jdbc:h2:mem:paymentdb
    - password - ""

-- All API end points are as per requirents
+- All API end points are as per requirements

 ---